-Service projects offer opportunities to learn and demonstrate leadership by planning, directing and following through a project to a successful completion.
-Service projects are an important part of Scouting and memories of service projects you have done will be a big part of your Scouting Memories later in life.
+Service projects offer opportunities to help the community, and also to learn and demonstrate leadership by planning, directing and following through an idea to a successful completion.
+Service projects are an important part of Scouting and memories of service projects you have done will be a big part of your Scouting memories later in life.

-The Eagle Scout project specifically requires that you be a leader.
-You must plan, develop, and provide leadership of others in a service project of real value benefiting the environment, your community or a religious group, school, or other worthy group.
-However, if you have followed the Troop Committee recommendations, the Eagle Project will seem like a familiar process and will not appear to be a daunting task.
+The Eagle Scout project specifically requires that you be the project leader.
+While a Life Scout, you must plan, develop, and provide leadership to others in a service project of real value benefiting the environment, your community or a religious group, school, or other worthy group.
+However, if you have already gotten practice with planning, communicating, recruiting, and such during earlier projects, the Eagle Project will seem like a familiar process and you will be ready to take it on with experience.

-There are no specific requirements for the size of the service project (other than the 6 minimum hours), as long as the project is helpful to a religious organization, school, or community.
-The amount of time spent by you in planning your project and the actual working time spent in carrying out the project should be as much as necessary to demonstrate your leadership of others.
-A major goal of the project is to give you the chance to practice planning and leading.
-Generally service projects become larger as a Scout progresses from Star to Life and to Eagle.
-Most Eagle projects take over 100 hours to complete.
+There are no specific requirements for the size of the service project (other than the minimum hours listed in the rank requirements), as long as the project is helpful to a non-profit, religious organization, school, or community.
+The amount of time spent by you in planning your project and the actual working time spent in carrying out the project should be as much as necessary to complete what the benefiting group needs, and to organize it smoothly, and we encourage you to track it and report it.
+Taking on your own project at any level can give you the chance to practice planning, thinking about steps, safety, equipment, people, etc., as well as being the leader at work-days, which is a great experience.
+Generally your first effort at planning a project may start small.
+While there’s not a time requirement for Eagle projects, many of those in our troop have involved over 100 hours and more than one work-day to complete.

-Your project proposal should be submitted through the project proposal web form or neatly written, typed, or computer generated.
-You should explain exactly what you plan to do.
-Be sure to address the who/what/when/where/why/how -- What is the project?
+If you are proposing your own project, you should be prepared to explain what you plan to do, why, and how.
+What is the project/activity?
 Why is it needed?
 How will you carry it out?
 Where and when will you do it?
 Where will you get the materials?
 Who will help?
-What safety concerns are there and how will you address them?
+What safety concerns are there and how will you address them (be sure to refer to the BSA Safe Tool Use guidelines)?
 How will you provide leadership?
 A thorough proposal shows that you have thought about the project and are prepared for success.
 You need to have two adults (at least) who have agreed to be at your project to provide adult supervision.
-Fill out the Star or Life Service Project Proposal form to present your Star or Life project proposal to the Troop Committee.

 Think about the following things as you plan and perform your project:

-- Is the project helpful to the religious institution, school or community group?
+Why is the service helpful to the religious institution, school or community group?

 Be prepared to discuss your project and its outcomes in your Scoutmaster’s Conference and Boards of Review.

-Record your progress as you plan and carry out your service project.
-Keep track of who helped and how much time was spent on the project.
-Keep neat and legible records - print, type or write legibly.
+Keep track of your efforts as you plan and carry out your service.
+Have a sign-in and sign-out page of who helped and how much time was spent on the project.
 Take pictures of you and others participating in your service projects.
-Keep these for your Eagle notebook and submit suitable copies to local newspapers.
-You should also plan to turn in at least one photo of your project for the troop website and for the Troop scrapbook.
+You can submit projects to the local paper or church bulletin, and turn in at least one photo of your project for the troop website and for the Troop scrapbook.
 Remember, your project could be an inspiration for future Scouts!